 Basically, what I do is get a variation of the core keyword in there, and my brand in the anchor text.

-So, for example, I have a page I’m trying to rank for "SEO checklist", and I often link to it with a phrase like “great SEO checklist from ClickMinded” or “awesome SEO checklist – ClickMinded”.
+So, for example, I have a page I’m trying to rank for "SEO checklist", and I like to like to it with something like: “ a great SEO checklist from ClickMinded”, or “awesome SEO checklist – ClickMinded”.

 This type of anchor text offers a great, nice, healthy balance because it gets a bit of everything in it.

 That’s it, that’s the high-level overview of how link anchor text works and how they can help you rank higher in the search engines.

 Remember, it’s all about balancing out the different types of anchor texts and being natural about it.

 That's a high-level overview of how anchor text impacts your organic search strategy.
 I hope it was helpful.

 Get the SEO Checklist sent to your inbox.

 [Free Mini-Course] Learn the SEO strategy that we used at PayPal and Airbnb.

 Get the EXACT framework you need to implement to get your SEO strategy rock-solid for the rest of year.